 There are a countless number of places to enjoy Cretan food, and some of the most delicious food can be found in out-of-the-way villages.
-However, you can find traditional Cretan restaurants all over Crete at this page about top 8 restaurants to eat like a Cretan.
+However, you can find traditional Cretan restaurants all over Crete at this page about 10 Best Restaurants in Crete and What they’re Known for.

 There are many wonderful souvenir products to bring home from Crete, either as a memory from your holiday or a gift for friends and family.
 Some of the most popular souvenirs are food related, such as delicious olive oil or honey which is bound to transport you back to Crete each time you sample it!